How likely is it the new lump on your scalp is a brain tumor protruding through, pressing against the bone and you can feel it with your fingers?

 “In almost all cases, a brain tumor will not cause any lumps on the scalp,” says Kathryn Boling, MD, a board certified family medicine practitioner with Mercy Medical Center in Baltimore, MD.

-“The bones of the skull keep brain tumors from showing up as lumps,” adds Dr. Boling, whom I interviewed for this article.
+“The bones of the skull keep brain tumors from showing up as lumps,” adds Dr. Boling.

 “That is why brain tumors are so serious, because the skull does not allow the tumor to grow without increasing the pressure within the skull.”

-A tumor is not made of steel; it’s dense but not hard like metal or wood.
+A tumor is not made of steel; it’s dense, yes, but not hard like metal or wood.

 So even though it grows and presses against the skull, it cannot cause the skull (bone) to start expanding as though the bone is made of rubber like a balloon.